 More individuals increasingly rely on Wi-Fi connections to support their connectivity needs including entertainment, web surfing, and e-commerce.
 Forecasts from International Data Corporation show that 87% of connected devices sales by 2017 will be tablets and smartphones.
 Those consumer devices are equipped with Wi-Fi interfaces.
 The use of these devices for video streaming, on-line gaming, and other applications drives an increased traffic volume on Wi-Fi infrastructure.
 Consequently iGR predicts that Wi-Fi usage in the US will double by 2015.

 Similar to the wired Ethernet and the related bridging technology (IEEE 802.3 and IEEE 802.1), the Wi-Fi technology is now finding its way to the carrier domain.
 Cellular operators are now using Wi-Fi technology for data offloading.
-Infonetics Research predicts that the carrier Wi-Fi market to reach $2.8 billion by year 2017, at a 5 year CAGR of 40%.
+Infonetics Research predicts that the carrier Wi-Fi market to reach $2.8 billion by year 2017, at a 5 year compound annual growth rate (CAGR) of 40%.
 Unit’s volume will grow from 985 thousand access points (APs) in year 2012 to 5.3 million APs in year 2017, a 40% CAGR.
 Carrier hotspot deployments are expected to reach 5.8 million worldwide by year 2015.
 Hotspot deployments are characterized by densely deployed APs to provide sufficient coverage to a large number of devices.
 Hotspot users are looking for seamless connectivity and a Wi-Fi experience similar to that they enjoy on the cellular networks.

 Enterprises, such as small and medium businesses, are increasingly dependent on Wi-Fi technology as their main networking infrastructure.
 Network Barometer 2013 report predicts that in the next few years an Enterprise network will be composed of 80% wireless ports and 20% wired ports reversing the current ratio.
 Improved system performance is a main factor for enterprise to migrate to Wi-Fi technology and to achieve the expected cost savings.